-No, this is a downloadable file that you can print at home right now, today.
-I recommend printing them on white cardstock, punching a hole in the top left corner, and using a binder ring to hold them all together, but if you’re in a pinch and not wanting to go out for supplies, print them on plain paper and use a piece of string or yarn to hold them together.
+No, this is an electronic file that you can print at home right now, today.
+I recommend printing them on white cardstock, punching a hole in the top left corner, and using a binder ring to hold them all together, but if you're in a pinch and not wanting to go out for supplies, print them on plain paper and use a piece of string or yarn to hold them together.
 It matters less how you assemble than that you actually do.

 Screen-Free Activities Cards will help you keep your sanity during this difficult time!

 Keeping your kids busy during the COVID-19 social isolation period - or anytime they're hanging around at home - does not need to be painful, and it certainly does not need to include so much screen time that they turn into zombies.
 You can do this at home, and these cards will help!